seinecle/blog/_posts/2025-03-30-the-tigers-and-the-cliff.md

 My proposal:

-- **Precondition 1:** Generative AI has been introduced as a topic earlier in the curriculum.
+- **Precondition 1:** Generative AI has been introduced as a topic earlier in the curriculum, from a cultural / humanities standpoint.
 - **Precondition 2:** Students have been taught how to use it effectively and responsibly.
 - **Assignment policy:** Don’t fully allow or fully ban it.
 Allow specific uses, and prohibit others.